 The mission of the Federal Trade Commission (FTC) is to prevent business practices that are anti-competitive or deceptive or unfair to consumers; to enhance informed consumer choice and public understanding of the competitive process; and to accomplish this without unduly burdening legitimate business activity.

 The Financial Industry Regulatory Authority (FINRA) is an independent, not-for-profit organization authorized by Congress to protect America's investors by ensuring that the broker-dealer industry operates fairly and honestly.
-FINRA writes and enforces rules governing the activities of almost 3,900 broker-dealer firms with almost 641,000 brokers; examines firms for compliance with those rules; fosters market transparency; and educates investors.
+FINRA writes and enforces rules governing the activities of 3,900 broker-dealer firms with 635,000 brokers; examines firms for compliance with those rules; fosters market transparency; and educates investors.
 To protect investors, FINRA works to ensure: anyone who sells a securities product has been tested, qualified and licensed; every securities product advertisement used is truthful and not misleading; any securities product sold to an investor is suitable for that investor's needs; and investors receive complete disclosure about an investment product before purchase.

 Are you thinking about opening a checking account but are not sure how to get started?
 The Consumer Financial Protection Bureau has resources to help select a product that is best suited for an individual's financial needs.

 The Homeownership Preservation Foundation is an independent national non-profit organization dedicated to guiding consumers onto the path of sustainable homeownership and improving their overall financial health.
-Through its Homeowner’s HOPE™ Hotline, 888-995-HOPE™ or 877-304-9709 with TTY device, the Foundation provides comprehensive financial education and confidential foreclosure prevention counseling.
+Through its Homeowner’s HOPE™ Hotline, 888-995-4673 or 877-304-9709 with TTY device, the Foundation provides comprehensive financial education and confidential foreclosure prevention counseling.
 These services are provided free of charge in more than 170 languages 24 hours a day, seven days a week, 365 days a year.